Semver explained - why is there a caret (^) in my package.json?

 npm install.
 Tomorrow it may install different dependencies than it installs today.
 This is unsatisfactory for situations where you depend on reproducibility.
 This is the case for production deployments and public releases.

-To make things reproducible you need to replace version number ranges with exact versions.
-Npm provides tool called
+To make things reproducible, you need to replace version number ranges with exact versions.
+Npm provides a tool called

 npm shrinkwrap for doing this.